Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 Where we have had bottlenecks – and I might also add on our Cranes business, our Crawler Cranes business, is also on schedule.
 Where we have had bottlenecks or delays in our ramp-up is really in the products that we move from Waverly, Iowa.
 And so, the team, we're coming up the learning curve.
 Each month, it's gotten sequentially better.
 So, the team's continuing to make progress, but we have missed deliveries out of our OKC facility.

 In terms of the other facilities in Zweibrücken, Germany, the team is principally on schedule there.
-No real significant disruptions on our (30:13) facilities over in Zweibrücken.
-So, really is in OKC, and it seems making progress.
+No real significant disruptions on our Wallerscheid facilities over in Zweibrücken.
+So it really is in OKC, and it seems making progress.

 Andrew M. Casey - Wells Fargo Securities LLC